AMReX-Astro/Castro/docs_new/source/FlowChart.rst

    [, ]

-   The time level :math:`n` sources are computed, and added to the .
+   The time level :math:`n` sources are computed, and added to the StateData .
 The sources are then applied to the state after the burn, :math:`\Ub^\star` with a full :math:`\Delta t` weighting (this will be corrected later).
 This produces the intermediate state, :math:`\Ub^{n+1,(a)}`.